socketsupply/socket/api/README.md

  address arguments must not be set.

  > The msg argument contains the message to be sent.
 Depending on its type, different behavior can apply.
-If msg is a Buffer, any TypedArray or a DataView, the offset and length specify the offset within the Buffer where the message begins and the number of bytes in the message, respectively.
+If msg is a Buffer, any TypedArray, or a DataView, the offset and length specify the offset within the Buffer where the message begins and the number of bytes in the message, respectively.
  If msg is a String, then it is automatically converted to a Buffer with